mcalamelli/btcnew/readme.txt

 == Screenshots ==

-1. This is the configuration page for BackType Connect found under 'Settings' &gt; 'BackType Connect'
+1. This is the configuration page for BackType Connect found under 'Settings' &gt; 'BTCNew'
 2. This shows the plugin active and displaying the Summary and a comment from Twitter

+== Changelog ==

+= 0.0.4 =
+* Adjustment in readme.txt to follow WP guidelines

+= 0.0.3 =
+* Add internalization (i18n), thanks to Davide Salerno

+= 0.0.2 =
+* Bugfixes: avatars, comments mixed/separated

+= 0.0.1 =
+* First commit

+== Upgrade notice ==

+= 0.0.4 =
+Upgrade if you want the i18n version of the plugin

 == Support ==

-If you're having problems using our plugin, let us know.
-We're happy to help!
+If you're having problems using our plugin, let me know.
+I'm happy to help!
 You can contact me through [my website](http://www.mcalamelli.net).